wp-plugins/fourteen-colors/readme.txt

 7. Red and black

 == Changelog ==
 The first two digits of the version number correspond to the version of Twenty Fourteen, while the last digit is the intermediate update number.
-1.0.1 is the first update to the plugin for Twenty Fourteen 1.0, 1.1.0 is the initial version of the plugin for Twenty Fourteen 1.1, etc.
+1.0.1 is the first update to the plugin for Twenty Fourteen 1.0, 1.1 is the initial version of the plugin for Twenty Fourteen 1.1, etc.

+= 1.2 =
+* Updates for WordPress 4.0 / Twenty Fourteen 1.2.
+Please update those before updating Fourteen Colors.
+* The mediaelements-genericons component, which facilitated audio/video player color-scheming, has been merged into Twenty Fourteen core.
+* Added two new filters to adjust the plugin's output CSS: `fourteen_colors_contrast_css` and `fourteen_colors_accent_css`.
+* Leverage some of the Customizer API improvements in WordPress 4.0.
+* Fix a couple of really minor, obscure bugs that surfaced in the wild.

 = 1.1 =
 * Full support for Twenty Fourteen 1.1.